 F-4: siblings of U.S. citizens

-- Three-week advance for the general category and China (now October 22, 2004).
+- Two-week advance for India, the General Category, Mexico, and China

 EB-1: extraordinary people, outstanding researchers and professors, and multinational executives and managers

-- Four-day advance for India (now December 26, 2008).
+- Nine-month advance for India

 EB-3: bachelor’s degree holders, skilled workers, and unskilled workers